 We love him.
-But he is still trying to find himself and become the man we deserve.
+But he is always trying to find himself and still to become the man we deserve.
 Keep in touch with this one, could be one for the future.

 These are just some of the types of guys I have dated.
 And please note that there is of course more to all of them.
 I’d also like to point that I have never dated a guy older than 32 so I can put a lot of these awful traits to immaturity (fingers crossed).
 I think it’s wrong to have a “type”.
 It’s not fair to judge a guy too quickly; you never know what other depth the Mummy’s boy has or who the artsy guy will become.
 Just don’t change who you are.